 - As always the best source of information about restaurants and cafes was Foursquare

 - I spent hours reading about registration procedure and I’m happy to report that if you come from the country that doesn’t need a visa or can go through a simplified visa procedure (Poland qualifies here) and if you arrived in Kazakhstan by airplane and got 2 stamps at the border control (or if you managed to get 2 stamps at the land crossing, it’s not so easy apparently) you don’t need to register.

 As of 2017 citizens of numerous countries can enter Kazakhstan visa free!

-- I never travel without the insurance as you never know what might happen on the road and better safe than sorry (I’ve learnt my lesson).
-I can recommend World Nomads that offer the insurance dedicated to travelers just like you and me.
-Check the insurance options for your trip here!
+- Insurance – I never travel without the insurance as you never know what might happen on the road and better safe than sorry (I’ve learnt my lesson).